jlagram/SiStripRadMonitoring/README.md

 When running the crab jobs, the output will be stored in : /eos/cms/store/group/dpg_tracker_strip/comm_tracker/Strip/RadMonitoring/SignalBiasScan/ClustersTrees/

+!!!!!!!!!
+REALLY IMPORTANT !!!!!!!!

+You need to copy  the clusters Tree in your ui envrionment from eos to be able to run the next code.

+Indeed, In SignalAnalysis and ClusterWidthAnalysis, you can run Run_Tree_Compiled that eeds the ClustersTree*.root.
+This can only be done on the ui.

+Even if the code runs on lxplus, the data is not registered so ui is mandadory IN THE SINGULARITY

 ====================

 There is always a Makefile to compile the needed code.
 You basically just have to add the latest run with the date on the associated luminosity (use brilcalc from twiki)